 1. Try to Generation new bundles by Changing Options

 Want to continue exploring this project with the optimization feature?
-Use the change options button to add more variation and/or edit current options.
-The Change Options page allows users to create more alternatives to be explored by the optimization tool.
+Use the change options tabs to add more variation in your current explored options.
+The Change Options Tabs allows users to add new alternatives, remove any products proving to be non-advantageous, and customize properties to be explored by the optimization tool.

 2. Lock the Project and Make a Copy